AmberJune/AmberJune.github.io/_posts/2017-07-20-just_cuz_it_works_doesnt_mean_it_aint_broken.markdown

 ---

-I had a fun learning experience and big AH-HA! moment today.
+I had a fun learning experience today.
 I was working on a lab where I had to build a playable Tic Tac Toe game in Ruby using helper classes which I had written in several previous labs.
 I approached this project with a really positive attitude because it felt like something I could totally do.
 I've always been a great copy-paster.

 All was going well at first.
 I followed the instructions, brought everybody over to the party from the other labs, ran the first RSpec and everyone was playing nicely together and passing.